YifeiBelle/bcpredict/README.md

 3. Results will be saved in the `figures/` and `models/` directories (created automatically).

+**Note:** The package `bcpredict` already includes the trained model and performance figures, so running the script is only necessary if you wish to reproduce the analysis or retrain with new data.

 ## Using the R Package `bcpredict`

 ### Installation